 Orange: 1 tsp orange extract and 1 tbsp grated orange zest.

-Nutty: 2 tbsp almond butter and roll in 1/4 cup chopped toasted almonds or hazelnuts
+Nutty: 2 tbsp almond butter or peanut butter and roll in 1/4 cup chopped toasted almonds or hazelnuts

 OR: 1 tsp vanilla extract/maple extract/mint extract/coffee extract/ground cinnamon/cardamom.